Asana vs Rally Software comparison

 Project Management Software

-Asana is ranked 3rd in Project Management Software with 43 reviews while Rally Software is ranked 7th in Application Lifecycle Management (ALM) Suites with 116 reviews.
+Asana is ranked 3rd in Project Management Software with 43 reviews while Rally Software is ranked 6th in Application Lifecycle Management (ALM) Suites with 116 reviews.
 Asana is rated 8.4, while Rally Software is rated 8.2.
-The top reviewer of Asana writes "Stands out with portfolios, easy setup, and real-time information, but needs big improvement when it comes to workflows, automation, and dashboards".
-On the other hand, the top reviewer of Rally Software writes "A solution that enables users to accurately estimate the time required for building large software projects".
+The top reviewer of Asana writes "Extremely stable, user-friendly, and easy to navigate".
+On the other hand, the top reviewer of Rally Software writes "Good discussion and note-taking capabilities but hard to track the changes".
 Asana is most compared with Microsoft Azure DevOps, Microsoft Project, Wrike, monday.com and Jira, whereas Rally Software is most compared with Microsoft Azure DevOps, Jira, TFS, Jira Align and Atlassian ALM.

 We monitor all Project Management Software reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.